virocon-organization/virocon/README.rst

 ViroCon is written in Python 3.6.4.
 The software is seperated in two main packages, viroconweb and viroconcom.
 This is the repository of viroconcom, which is the numerical core.
-It handles the statistical computations. viroconweb builds on viroconcom and is a a web-based application with a graphical user interface.
+It handles the statistical computations. viroconweb builds on viroconcom and is a web-based application with a graphical user interface.
 It has its own `repository`_.